david-walters/Milestone-2-Code-Institute/README.md

 #### How To Play Page

 The How To Play page literally explains to the user how to play.
-It states that image of an animal poo will show and the user has to select one of the foor answers.
-There are ten to do in total.
+It states that an image of an animal poo will show and the user has to select one of the four answers, and that there are ten questions in total.

 ![How To Play Page](assets/images/readme-images/how-to-play-page.png)